 Obituary of Chuck Long Chow

-Chuck was a construction superintendent for his professional career, with a specialty in building large-scale structures all throughout the province.
-His goal oriented and team first mentality made him well liked by his colleagues both on and off the job site over the past four decades.
+Chuck was a construction superintendent for his professional career, with a specialty in building large-scale structures throughout the province.
+His goal-oriented and team-first mentality made him well-liked by his colleagues, both on and off the job site, over the past four decades.

-A special thank you to his medical support team: Dr. Victoria Soo, Dr. Stephen Welch, Dr. Anita Singh, Dr. Faria Rubab, the St. Elizabeth Nurses, the LRCP staff, the SouthWest LHIN and the St. Joseph’s Hospice.
+A special thank you to his medical support team: Dr. Victoria Soo, Dr. Stephen Welch, Dr. Anita Singh, Dr. Faria Rubab, the Saint Elizabeth Nurses, the LRCP staff, the SouthWest LHIN, and St. Joseph’s Hospice.
 The family is also grateful for the support from family and friends in the community.

 Cremation has taken place.
-Interment will take place at a later day in Toronto at Mount Pleasant Cemetery.
+Interment will take place at a later date in Toronto at Mount Pleasant Cemetery.
 Online condolences may be placed on the Tribute Wall to the left of the obituary.

 Those wishing to make a donation in memory of Chuck are asked to consider Pancreatic Cancer Canada, St. Joseph’s Hospice or the London Public Library.

 Let Us Help You.

 Navigating the days after the passing of a loved one can be one of the most difficult challenges of one's life.
 We are proud to be able to help members of our community make their way through this complicated period of their lives.